tanushreedour/Text-to-Speech-Converter-in-JavaScript/README.md

 2. Enter the desired text you want to convert to speech in the input field.

-3. Click the "Convert to Speech" button to initiate the text-to-speech conversion.
+3. Click the "Listen" button to initiate the text-to-speech conversion.

 4. Adjust the volume or rate controls as needed.